 The experience of losing a parent in death is almost universal – and yet many who feel this loss for the first time are surprised at how painful it can be.
 Even those well into adulthood are often taken aback by the deep sense of loneliness, the sense of being “orphaned,” that the death of a mother or father can bring.

-Combining a warm, empathetic approach with an expertise in grief, Gilbert’s Finding Your Way after Your Parent Dies is a resource that will be deeply appreciated by those who have lost a parent and by those ministering to them.
+- Combining a warm, empathetic approach with expertise in grief, Gilbert’s Finding Your Way After Your Parent Dies is a resource that will be deeply appreciated by those who have lost a parent and by those ministering to them.